AnyLog-co/documentation/examples/Secure Network.md

 ## Key-Based-Authentication deployment example

 The example below demonstrates the following:
 a) Assigning keys to nodes and users as needed.
 b) Defining the policies that determine user permissions.
 c) Assigning nodes and users to the policies that determine their permissions.

 ### Definitions

-Policies
 * A member policy - a policy that provides information on a member node or a user.
 The policy includes the public key assigned to the member.
 * A permission policy - a policy that lists permitted and restricted commands and permitted and restricted database tables.
 * An assignment policy - a policy that lists one or more members and a permission policy.
 The assignment determines the permitted operations to the listed members.
-Directories
 * keys directory (!id_dir) - a directory that contains keys assigned to different members and are saved on the node.